 Backwards chaining (also known as query rewriting) is an approach to semantic reasoning where queries are rewritten based on rules.

-For instance, we might have this data:
+Say we have this data:

 :alice a :Woman.